xntrz/tmnt2/README.md

 &nbsp;
 > # Game region
 Retail PC game has 2 build types first one for North America (NA) and second one for Europe (EU).
 Both of them have minor changes for UI and some for gameplay.
-If your have some or all of the following files in your game directory: `TMNTF.DAT`, `TMNTG.DAT`, `TMNTI.DAT`, `TMNTS.DAT` - your have EU version, otherwise NA.
+If you have some or all of the following files in your game directory: `TMNTF.DAT`, `TMNTG.DAT`, `TMNTI.DAT`, `TMNTS.DAT` - you have EU version, otherwise NA.

 &nbsp;
 > # 3rd party solutions used